Kate-Yayla/Exhibit19-Supervised-Machine-Learning---Predicting-Credit-Risk/README.md

 ## Fit a LogisticRegression model and RandomForestClassifier model

 Created a LogisticRegression model, fit it to the data, and printed the model's score, did the same for a RandomForestClassifier.
+I added missiig column "debt_settlement_flag_Y" , so score can be seen as below for both scaled and unscaled data by using LR and RFC models.

 ![Unscaled data ](images/Unscaleddata.png)